 Mental Health Issues and Problems in Pregnancy

-The feelings of anxiety crop up if you worry about how the future is going to unfold or how things are going to happen.
+Anxiety crops up if you worry about how the future is going to unfold or how things are going to happen.
 Unnecessarily worrying about future may take a toll on your mental health during pregnancy.
 You may worry whether you will be able to nurture your baby well or whether or not you will be an excellent mother to your baby.

 Another mental disorder that may affect a pregnant woman is depression.
 If negative feelings remain for weeks at a stretch, it is possible that you may be battling with depression.
 A woman can be depressed before or after getting pregnant; either scenario is not good for you or your unborn baby.
-Depression in pregnancy may crop up due to a number of reasons such as unplanned pregnancy, unreasonable work demands, problematic relationships etc.
+Depression in pregnancy may crop up due to a number of reasons such as unplanned pregnancy, unreasonable work demands, problematic relationships, etc.

 Following are some factors that may put you at a higher risk of developing mental issues in pregnancy: